South Africa needs to find ways to bring back traditional foods, to make them hip and attractive again to help fight malnutrition and food insecurity.

 Results were still outstanding, but Duodu said South Africa could learn from the Indian experiment which was using traditional grains and SMART crops to deliver nutrition, using a community-based approach.

-“The indigenous foods are nutrient-dense, low GI, and deliver extra health benefits, and they’re affordable.
+“Indigenous foods are nutrient-dense, low GI, and deliver extra health benefits, and they’re affordable.
 Yet we’re ignoring them.
-We have to alert people to this enormous resource that is going unused,” he said.
+We have to alert people to this enormous resource that is going unused

 Duodu also used the opportunity to raise concerns about sorghum production in South Africa, which has this declined 24% year-on-year to 36 000 hectares.
 This year South Africa planted the smallest ever sorghum crop.